-For this blog’s purposes, let’s say you were injured in a car accident that was caused by someone else.
-You’ve gone through hospital visits, medical bills and ongoing therapy.
+Let’s say you were injured in a car accident that was caused by someone else.
+You’ve gone through hospital visits, medical bills, and ongoing therapy.
 Your injuries are preventing you from working and the physical pain hasn’t gone away.
 What do you do?
-There are a few options to consider.

 A personal injury claim is an agreement between you and the at-fault driver’s insurance company.
 You’ll go through a claims process, which is a sequence of negotiations to find the best settlement payment that satisfies both parties.
 A claims adjuster investigates several factors of your case, including: